Senior Portfolio

 2. An assessment of oral proficiency*

 Oral proficiency is a goal of both the student and the Department.
 The student should make arrangements with Hannah Jackson to take an OPIc (Oral Proficiency Interview by computer).
 If desired, practice tests may be taken as preparation for the OPIc.
-WLC majors are expected to reach Intermediate High proficiency.
-More information on the OPIc test can be found here.
+WLC majors are expected to reach Intermediate High Proficiency.

 3. Formal, multi-draft essays*